ShinobiCCTV/Templates/templates/boilerplate/README.md

 # Boilerplate Template

+> This template is based on the "Now UI Dashboard". https://www.creative-tim.com/product/now-ui-dashboard

 1. You must copy the folder named `boilerplate` to your Shinobi directory in the `web/templates` folder.
 If you do not have a templates folder then you must create one.

 2. Create the `renderPaths` object inside `conf.json`.
 If it already exists then remove the old one and place this one.